GalenIvanov/Animation-tests/README.md

         box 0x0 720x200
         st: start 2.0 duration 0.3 delay 0.02 ease :ease-in-out-cubic
         text-fx txt-bl text-scale from 4.0 to 1.0 from 4.0 to 1.0
         text-color from 25.12.5.255 to 25.12.5.0
     ]

 In the above example the multiline string is displayed character after character (mode: 'chars).
 Both character scaling and color are animated at the same time.
+Characters start  big (4 times bigger) and transparent and at the end are their normal size and dark color.
 The time offset is controled by `delay`.

 ## Stroke-path

+`stroke-path` traces a block of drawing primitives and gradually displays the already traced part with a given color and line width.

+    stroke-path <id> <path> width <width> color <color> <expires> <actors>

+    <id>       : effect id   (word!)
+    <path>     : a block of lines, arcs and custom Bézier curves (block!)
+    <width>    : line width (integer!)
+    <color>    : line color (tuple! word!)
+    <expires>  : (optional) when to clear the effects draw block (same as particles)
+    <actors>   : (optional) on event actors (same as from)

+Path contents are limited to just three types of primitives: lines, circular arcs and custom (multipoint) Bézier curves.
+The path is not closed automatically.
+Please note that only the `x` radius of an arc is used (no elliptical arcs)

+### Stroke-path example

+    path: [
+       line 100x100 220x100 180x200 250x200
+       arc 250x250 50x50 270 90
+       bezier 300x250 320x400 450x200 500x300
+    ]

+    path-block: compose [
+        line-cap round
+        start 1 duration 2 ease :ease-in-out-quad
+        stroke-path test (path) width 15 color red expires after 4 on-start [print "Starting path1"]
+    ]

 ## Morph path

+`morph-path` takes a path and morphs it into another path.
+The paths are the same as in `stroke-path`.

+    morph-path <path> into <path> <visible> <expires> <actors>

+    <path>     : a block of lines, arcs and custom Bézier curves (block!)
+    <visible>  : (optional) Is the furst block displayed at the start? <visible <logic!>>
+    <expires>  : (optional) when to clear the effects draw block (same as particles)
+    <actors>   : (optional) on event actors (same as from)

+### Morph-path example

+    path1: [
+        arc 200x200 180x180 180 180
+        arc 200x200 180x180 0 180
+    ]

+    path2: [
+        line 100x100 250x100 arc 250x150 50x50 270 90 line 300x150 300x250
+        bezier 300x250 250x350 200x250 150x200 100x250
+        line 100x250 100x100
+    ]

+    morph-path-block: compose/deep [
+        pen red
+        line-width 3
+        line-cap round
+        start 2 duration 2 ease :ease-in-out-quint
+        morph-path (path1) into (path2) visible true expires after 2
+    ]

+`morph-path` uses the current pen and line-width settings.

+For best results it's a good idea to match the starting point of the path as close as possible.
+The number of points of the paths doesn't matter.

 # Ideas for future work
 There are many things that can be added to the animation system: